 🍽 Serving ideas

-We served these garlic mashed potatoes at Thanksgiving along with our Spatchcock Turkey and some homemade turkey gravy.
-So good!
+We served these garlic mashed potatoes at Thanksgiving dinner along with our Spatchcock Turkey and some homemade turkey gravy.
+They're perfect for any holiday meal!

 🍷 Best wine pairings